Episode 98 – “1974: Briiiighton, Wombledon, and Finally Facing Our (Spotify) Waterloo”

 Intro and Indents provided by Shock Wave SoundInto The Lights by Global Sound System.

-In this episode, we chat about host city Birmingham, the two hosts of 1998, the postcards, the controversies, the fashion at Eurovision 1998, the interval act, European and Australian news, what was happening in entertainment, the WTF and OMG moments of the contest, the voting, and play our top 10 of 1998 based on a jury of two.
+In this episode, we chat about host city of Dublin, the host of 1981, the postcards, the controversies, the fashion at Eurovision 1981, the interval act, European and Australian news, what was happening in entertainment, the WTF and OMG moments of the contest, the voting, and play our top 10 of 1981 based on a jury of two.

 Songs Include:

-The Yoda Beanie of Doom then gave us the next year for Season Three:
+The Yoda Beanie of Doom then gave us our last year for Season Four:

 You can also find WMP merch at https://www.redbubble.com/people/WindMachinePod